Asjas/Personal-Webpage/src/posts/the-programmers-oath.md

 of these promises are practical at all times.
 But they should be followed as closely as possible.

 Thank you for taking the time to read this.
-As someone new to blogging and web development I am still learning a lot myself.